 St Bartholomew's Church is sited in a prominent position on the Towcester Road and its spire is a notable landmark.
 It is Saxon in origin, retaining its Saxon nave, while the side aisles are said to date from the mediaeval period.
 There are several interesting mediaeval artefacts although extensive restoration work was carried out in Victorian times.
-The fabric of the Church is, in general, in sound order.
+The fabric of the Church is, in general, in sound order although there are issues with the churchyard walls.
 The Church can seat about 200 people reasonably comfortably.

 The organ is fully operational.
-The tower hosts six bells and we benefit from a long-standing and stalwart team of bell ringers, who also ring at Bradden.
+The tower hosts six bells and we benefit from a long-standing and stalwart team of bell ringers who also ring at Bradden.
 A recent recruitment drive has led to several new people learning to ring.